dougeby/IntuneDocs/intune-user-help/use-verbose-logging-to-help-your-it-administrator-fix-device-issues-android.md

 2. Tap **Settings**.
 3. Next to **Verbose Logging**, flip the switch to **Off**.

-## Configure Microsoft Inune app logging
+## Configure Microsoft Intune app logging
 In the Microsoft Intune app, you can configure the level of log details.
 The level defaults to **Important**.
 To adjust logging detail:

 1. Open the Microsoft Intune app.